spoddub/go-project-244/README.md

 ## GenDiff

-`GenDiff` is a small training CLI utility written in Go that compares two configuration files (JSON or YAML) and shows the difference between them.
+`GenDiff` is a small CLI utility written in Go that compares two configuration files (JSON or YAML) and shows the difference between them.
 It supports nested structures and multiple output formats:

 - **stylish** (default) - human-friendly tree diff